-METALS-Copper steadies as China factory activity improves
+METALS-Copper steady as China factory activity improves

 “The market is waiting for trade talks.
 We don’t expect much activity before then due to celebrations in China (to mark 70 years of Communist Party rule)”.

-PMIS: The Caixin/Markit Manufacturing Purchasing Managers’ Index (PMI) for September rose to 51.4 from 50.4 in August.
+PMIs: The Caixin/Markit Manufacturing Purchasing Managers’ Index (PMI) for September rose to 51.4 from 50.4 in August.
 The consensus was for a dip to 50.2.

 Another official survey showed factory activity picked up in September on improving domestic demand, despite shrinking for the fifth straight month as new export orders continued to fall.